 - A USB pen drive to hold the packages

-- Install the apt-offline package in both the systems – a) the offline system and b) the system which is having an internet connection.
+- Install the apt-offline package in both the systems – a) the offline system and b) the system with an internet connection.

 sudo apt install apt-offline

-In case, you need the apt-offline to be installed in the target system, you can download the deb package from the below link and copy it to the target system via USB stick.
+apt-offline to be installed in the target system, you can download the deb package from the below link and copy it to the target system via a USB stick.
 Then run the below command to install.

 sudo dpkg -i name_of_package.deb

 Open a terminal in the offline Ubuntu system and create a signature file using the following command in your home directory.

 sudo apt-offline set ~/offline-data.sig

 This creates a file containing the required package paths and details for download.